 A CF can be supported by multiple systems and services.
-Each key system must be associated to a CF, described and a reason must be provided for its inclusion in testing.
-Reasons for inclusion can be: relevance to threat landscape, system criticality and supporting the selected CF.
+Each key system must be associated with a CF and a reason must be provided for its inclusion in testing.
+Reasons for inclusion can be relevance to threat landscape, system criticality and supporting the selected CF.